 As a student, you spend most of your time thinking about your classes and friends.
 It’s not until later in your life when you focus on credit and savings.
 Yet, this is also when you will struggle the most to repair your credit.
-You can maintain a strong credit report and a good credit score, you just need to learn how!
+You can maintain a strong credit report and a good credit score.
+You just need to learn how!

 It’s shameful, so many students are oblivious to the truths of their credit report.
 Yet, it is also something that we have all observed for a long time.
 The brunt of it comes from looking at how students handle credit in their first place:

 The issue is twofold: students do not know how to read their credit reports, and they are not well educated when they take on new credit.
 But, these two factors have a serious impact on your credit score.
 For many students, any school loans will carry enough of a burden.
-It’s worth focusing on good credit today, to avoid further credit troubles down the road.
+It’s worth focusing on good credit today to avoid further credit troubles down the road.

 Increasing your credit score as a new borrower should not be tough.
 Yet, most students make the mistake of tying up too much debt.
 By doing this, you get evaluated by the credit report bureaus with a high utilization rate.
-Your utilization rate is the ratio of credit available to debt owed.
+Your utilization rate is the ratio of credit available to the debt owed.
 As your FICO score factors 30% of its calculation by your use rate, this is something that must stay low.

 An astonishing 56% of students admit to not knowing well enough how to improve their credit rating.
-If you are a part of that statistic, you probably did not know how impacting your credit utilization was on your FICO score.
+If you are a part of that statistic, you probably did not know how impacting your credit utilization was your FICO score.
 So, now you know one thing you might need to do to improve your credit.
 But, there are dozens of things you still need to know, so do not stop reading here!

 If you have debt, start paying it down.
 You can always re-borrow if an emergency comes up.
 It is better to get your use rate reported as low as possible.
-This improves your credit rating, as long as you have real activity on the card.
+This improves your credit rating as long as you have real activity on the card.

 What’s even better is the effects that time can have on your credit accessibility.
-Being a good borrower for five to ten years will make it easy for you to get a low interest loan.
+Being a good borrower for five to ten years will make it easy for you to get a low-interest loan.
 You might even get invitations for different cashback rewards and no-interest credit cards.
-If you want to finance a home, your interest costs also just dropped by ten’s of thousands of dollars.
+If you want to finance a home, your interest costs also just dropped by tens of thousands of dollars.